LShining/GMMImgSegmentation/README.md

 ### K=3 Case
 #### Picture converted into rg space
 ![k=3](K=3/poi.jpg)
-#### Greyscale pictures reflect how likely(the possibility)that a pixel will lay in one Gaussian component.
+#### Greyscale pictures reflect how likely(the possibility) that a pixel may lay in one Gaussian component.
 + White: More likely
 + Black: Less likely